mrunalibharshankar/datascience_portfolio/README.md

 ### Employee Retention using a Regression and Machine learning model
 [Project](https://github.com/mrunalibharshankar/Python.git)
+- The goals in this project was to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.
+- Built Logistic Regression models with Cross validation, Random Forest and Decision Tree model with Gridsearch on evaluation metrics(f1, accuracy, AUC, recall, precision) with classification report.
+- From the evalution random forest models, last_evaluation, number_project, tenure, and overworked have the highest importance, in that order.
+These variables are most helpful in predicting the outcome variable, left, and they are the same as the ones used by the decision tree model.
+- Conclusion was the logistic regression model achieved precision of 80%, recall of 83%, f1-score of 80% (all weighted averages), and accuracy of 83%, on the test set and the decision tree model achieved AUC of 95.65%, precision of 97.59%, recall of 90.4%, f1-score of 94.58%, and accuracy of 98.23%, on the test set.
+The random forest modestly outperformed the decision tree model.

 ## Work Experience
 **Operation Analyst @PRGX Global Inc. (_January 2020 - November 2022_)**